 Trail mix is one of those foods that almost everyone seems to love, and for good reason.

-A bag of trail mix makes an excellent emergency snack that you can keep in your bag at all times, and given it’s something you can easily make at home, you can tailor it exactly to your liking.
+A bag of trail mix makes an excellent emergency snack that you can keep in your bag or in your car at all times, and given it’s something you can easily make at home, you can tailor it exactly to your liking.

 If you are craving chocolate you can always break a few pieces of dark chocolate and add it to your mix, which will usually contain a variety of different nuts and some dried fruit.

 Although nutritious, trail mix does have a lot of calories however, so it’s best not to eat more than a couple of handfuls per day, which should give you around 10 grams of protein.